Massachusetts Attorney General Implicates Family Behind Purdue Pharma In Opioid Deaths

 Sign up for the CommonHealth newsletter to receive a weekly digest of WBUR's best health, medicine and science coverage.

-The Sackler family behind Purdue Pharma knew that their painkiller OxyContin was causing overdoses, yet continued to cash in as deaths mounted, the Massachusetts attorney general alleges in court documents filed Tuesday.
+The Sackler family behind Purdue Pharma knew that its painkiller OxyContin was causing overdoses, yet continued to cash in as deaths mounted, the Massachusetts attorney general alleges in court documents filed Tuesday.

 In a new 274-page memorandum, Attorney General Maura Healey details a chain of command that she alleges implicates eight Sackler family members, as well as nine Purdue board members or executives, in the nation's deadly opioid epidemic.